norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 What red flags?

 ### Dependency Management
 If you've been around the Python ecosystem for more than a minute, you know that dependencies are the Achilles' heel of the language.
 This is true for Python as a whole, but I have found this to be exponentially worse in the data sphere.
 When Software Engineering, Data Engineering and Data Science coalesce, you find deeply abstracted package dependencies with pins like `Cython=>0.1` that "worked before," and lurk in the darkness of deployed code waiting to ruin your weekend.
-A few years ago the `snowflake-sqlalchemy` adapter was so
+A few years ago the `snowflake-sqlalchemy` adapter was so often the source of surprise dependency failures that my team would comment `we're not snowflake` whenever a bad pin made it to a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1OTAyMjQ5NSwxMjEzNDM2NjM4LDEzOD
+eyJoaXN0b3J5IjpbLTE0ODE4NzM3MDEsMTIxMzQzNjYzOCwxMz
-IzNjMzNF19
+gyMzYzMzRdfQ==
 -->